takagi/cl-cuda/README.markdown

 ### LET statement

+    LET ({(var init-form)}*) statement*

 `let` declares new variable bindings and set corresponding `init-form`s to them and execute a series of `statement`s that use these bindings. `let` performs the bindings in parallel.
 For sequentially, use `let*` kernel macro instead.

-Syntax:

-    LET ({(var init-form)}*) statement*

 Example: